ManWhoOwns5Ovens/AEFPP/README.md

 # Automated e-Discovery File Processing Pipeline (A-EFPP)
-This is a lightweight document analysis and discovery system made for fun and to help search my university documents.
+This is a lightweight document analysis and discovery system made to help search through my university documents.

 The current system validates and processes text-based files (.txt,.docx,.pdf), extracting searchable text and computing metadata for deduplication and integrity verification, it then stores processed files in an SQLite database.